Ontology Developer Center

 Integrating ONT ID to centralized and decentralized systems

 ONT ID can be integrated to centralized and decentralized systems alike to implement a decentralized identity and account mechanism with a rich variety of other functions.
 The Ontology framework is flexible in terms of the languages that are supported.
-There are several public SDKs that are available for the community to work and experiment with.
+There are several public that are available for the community to work and experiment with.

 The ONT ID protocol has been implemented on the Ontology chain using native smart contracts.
 API methods can be invoked to carry out ONT ID related actions such as registration, cancellation, attribute modification, etc. Follow the link below to navigate to the ONT ID contract API reference.